danhalligan/rosalind.info/bioinformatics-textbook-track/README.md

 - [ ] BA11H: Compute the Size of a Spectral Dictionary
 - [ ] BA11I: Compute the Probability of a Spectral Dictionary
 - [ ] BA11J: Find a Highest-Scoring Modified Peptide against a Spectrum
-- [ ] BA6C: Compute the 2-Break Distance Between a Pair of Genomes
-- [ ] BA6D: Find a Shortest Transformation of One Genome into Another by 2-Breaks
-- [ ] BA6E: Find All Shared k-mers of a Pair of Strings
 - [ ] BA6F: Implement ChromosomeToCycle
 - [ ] BA6G: Implement CycleToChromosome
 - [ ] BA6H: Implement ColoredEdges